Close

 Pronouns: She/Her/Ella

 Elzbeth received a BA in Ethnic Studies from UC San Diego, and an MA in Postsecondary Educational Leadership with a Specialization in Student Affairs from SDSU.
 She began working at the WRC in 2017, and is honored to continue being a part of such an empowering, loving, and resilient space.
-Outside of her work at the WRC, Elzbeth is also a part of the SDSU Latina Network, and she has the privilege of being their Director of Recording.
+Outside of her work at the WRC, Elzbeth is also a part of the SDSU Latina Network, and she has the privilege of being their Vice Chair.
 She is most passionate about intersectionality, mental health, body politics, and feminist mentorship.
 On a personal note, Elzbeth adores hamsters, inspirational quotes, and iced coffee.

 Name